Liquid crystal: Onsager hard-rod model

 A simple model which predicts lyotropic phase transitions is the hard-rod model proposed by Lars Onsager.
 This theory considers the volume excluded from the center-of-mass of one idealized cylinder as it approaches another.
 Specifically, if the cylinders are oriented parallel to one another, there is very little volume that is excluded from the center-of-mass of the approaching cylinder (it can come quite close to the other cylinder).
 If, however, the cylinders are at some angle to one another, then there is a large volume surrounding the cylinder which the approaching cylinder's center-of-mass cannot enter (due to the hard-rod repulsion between the two idealized objects).
 Thus, this angular arrangement sees a decrease in the net positional entropy of the approaching cylinder (there are fewer states available to it).

 The fundamental insight here is that, whilst parallel arrangements of anisotropic objects lead to a decrease in orientational entropy, there is an increase in positional entropy.
 Thus in some case greater positional order will be entropically favorable.
 This theory thus predicts that a solution of rod-shaped objects will undergo a phase transition, at sufficient concentration, into a nematic phase.
 Although this model is conceptually helpful, its mathematical formulation makes several assumptions that limit its applicability to real systems.
+An extension of Onsager Theory was proposed by Flory to account for non entropic effects.